 Using sites like Upwork and People Per Hour, you can find individuals from all other the world in all kinds of freelancing and remote worker industries.
 The process is somewhat different on each platform, but you’ll always get the chance to communicate with the workers before hiring them.
 There’s also a review and rating system on most platforms that you can follow to make sure that you really are choosing the most reputable remote worker.

 Alternatively, you could hire a remote working company using review websites such as Top Canadian Writers to help you find the best.
 These companies operate alongside remote workers, and you’ll get the guarantee of a good service.
 If you don’t want to spend a lot of time trying to pick out the most reputable remote worker from the lot, a marketplace like FreeeUp is your best bet.

-However, if you’ve posted your job on social media, your website or a job board that allows it, feel free to chat to your potential clients using Skype, Slack or email, whichever you prefer.
-You can then really get to know your potential recruits, and you also can ask each other questions.
+However, if you’ve posted your project on social media, your website or a project board that allows it, feel free to chat to potential clients using Skype, Slack or email, whichever you prefer.
+You can then really get to know potential recruits, and you also can ask each other questions.